hanabi/hanabi.github.io/README.md

 * When performing a *Prompt* by touching a sole rainbow card, the player doing the clue may have a free choice between multiple colors.
 In other words, there may exist multiple colors that will ONLY touch the rainbow card.
 * If a player has a free choice to choose the color that matches the intended prompt target but instead deliberately chooses a different color, this signals that it is a *Finesse* instead of a *Prompt*, and they should blind-play their newest.

+### White Compromise

+* This convention only applies to the *Colorless & Rainbow Suits* variant.
+* When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
+* However, if white 4 is currently played, all 5 clues that could be *5's Chop Moves* are treated instead *Play Clues* on white 5.

+### Negative Prompts

+* This convention ONLY applies when playing the "Dual-color Suits" variant.
+* In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a prompt.
+* For example, if you have a red card in slot 1 with no negative clues, and a red card in slot 2 with negative yellow, then normally you would play left-most if a Magenta card was prompted.
+But with this convention you would play slot 2.

 ### Crazy 3s & Crazy 4s Save

 * In the *Black One-of-Each* variant, it is not possible to violate *Good Touch Principle* by cluing black to save a Black 3 or a Black 4.